-The kernel is a set of interlocking mechanisms, produced by conversation.
+The kernel is a set of interlocking mechanisms, engineered through iterative specification and testing.
 Together they make governance a property of the system, not a layer on top of it.
 Every action the factory takes passes through these gates.
-They cannot be bypassed.
-Not by the agent, not by prompt engineering, not by editing state files.
+The kernel blocks normal agent tool use when required protocol, validation, or learning steps are incomplete.
+Not optional.
+Not negotiable.

 Every N actions (configurable), the system forces a full protocol re-read.
 A UUID token proves the agent actually re-centered.
 It cannot fake compliance by flipping a boolean.